 - 1. Remove the driven disc.
-Refer to Section "Re4placing Rubber Driven Disc" for procedure. - 2.
+Refer to Section on "Replacing Driven Disc Rubber Ring" for procedure. - 2.
 Note the routing of the old belt around the three pulleys before removing it.
 See Figure 4.17. - 3.
-Place new Poly-V Belt over end of hex shaft and onto driven pulley. - 4.
+Place new Poly-V Belt over end of hex shaft and onto drive pulley. - 4.
 Work belt onto top of idler pulley. - 5.
-Twist belt sideways and pull it upward between the differential bracket and drive pulley and then down into the pulley groove.
+Twist belt sideways and pull it upward between the differential bracket and driven pulley and then down into the pulley groove.
 Make sure the Poly-V Belt is above belt guide.
-See Figure 4.17. - 6.
-Adjust clutch cable.
-Refer to Section "Wheel Drive Control Adjustment:".
+See Figure 4.17.